 The arts also have an important role to play in our patients’ lives.
 The UK Government’s 2017 Report ‘Creative Health; The Arts for Health and Wellbeing’ recognises how arts-based approaches can help people to stay well, recover faster, manage long term conditions and experience a better quality of life.
 Clinicians are well placed to help patients to access arts-based approaches.

-I grew up in Birmingham, England; home to many world-renowned scientists, to diversity and inspiring buildings and art.
-I lived on The Cadbury Estate built by George Cadbury whose Quaker beliefs in social responsibility and reform led him to building a model village for his employees.
-Like many students in the 1980s I was encouraged to choose between studying science or the humanities.
-I studied medicine at Sheffield University where the Medical School’s moto is ‘Ars Longa Vita Brevis’ (Art is long, life is short).
+I grew up in Birmingham, England; home to many world-renowned scientists, to a culturally diverse population, inspiring buildings and art.
+I lived on The Cadbury Estate built by George Cadbury whose Quaker beliefs of social responsibility and reform led him to build a model village for his employees.
+Like many students in the 1980s, I was encouraged to choose between studying science or the humanities.
+I studied medicine at Sheffield University where the Medical School’s motto is ‘Ars Longa Vita Brevis’ (Art is long, life is short).
 I became a GP.
 I am interested in the story of people’s lives and the potential of the GP to help patients problem solve and make sense of their lives.
 After a 23-year career as a GP, I now work as part of a team that trains GPs in York, England.
-I continue to use my passion for the creative arts to help local doctors learn and maintain the art of medicine.
+I continue to use my passion for creative arts to help doctors learn and maintain the art of medicine.
 The website shares the creative arts resources I have collected to teach local GPs and GP Trainees and maintain my own medical career.
 The aim is for it to grow and inspire other health professionals in their work.

 My intent is to ensure that all the images and resources on this website comply with current copyright law.
 I hope that all the resources have been appropriately attributed to their creators and current owners.
 If I have made any errors these can be corrected, or the work removed if required.
 The site is my hobby based on the desire to share what has inspired me throughout my medical career.